xso4/vndb-mirror/data/api-kana.md

 `age`               o,n,i Integer.

-`trait'             m     Traits applied to this character, also matches parent
+`trait`             m     Traits applied to this character, also matches parent
                           traits.
 See below for more details.

 `dtrait`            m     Traits applied directly to this character, does not